eformsignen/eformsignen.github.io/help/chapter5.rst

 **Component Properties**

 .. figure:: resources/number-component-properties.png
-   :alt: Setting Numeric Component Properties
+   :alt: Setting Numeric stepper Component Properties
    :width: 300px

 **① ID**

-Enters the ID of the numeric component.
+Enters the ID of the numeric stepper component.
 For example, the ID of the component for entering the number of people in a reservation can be named ‘peopleCount’.